Stay Well this Summer

 Conditions like panic, anxiety and Obsessive Compulsive Disorder (OCD) are more common than people think – 1 in 5 people experience anxiety on a daily basis (ONS report, 2013) – and can be managed if treatment is sought early.
 According to the Centre for Mental Health, problems like anxiety and depression cost the economy around £105 billion a year.

 Your mental health is important, we all want to feel good about ourselves and the world around us, and be able to get the most from our lives.
 There is evidence that good mental wellbeing is important for our physical health and that it can help us achieve the goals we set for ourselves.

 Evidence suggests there are five steps we can all take to improve our mental wellbeing.
 If you approach them with an open mind and try them out you can judge the results yourself.
 More information about all of these is available from www.nhs.uk.

 Connect - connect with the people around you: your family, friends, colleagues and neighbours.
 Spend time developing these relationships.
-There are a list of local groups and services available here.
+There is a list of local groups and services available here.

 Keep learning - learning new skills can give you a sense of achievement and a new confidence.
 So why not sign up for that cooking course, start learning to play a musical instrument or find out how to fix your bike?

-Give to others - even the smalles act can count, whether it's a smile, a thank you or a kind work.
-Larger acts, such as volunteering at your local community centre or group, can improve your mental wellbeing and help you build new social networks
+Give to others - even the smallest act can count, whether it's a smile, a thank you or a kind work.
+Larger acts, such as volunteering at your local community centre or group, can improve your mental wellbeing and help you build new social networks.

-Take notice - be more aware of the present moment, including your feelings and thoughts, your body and hte world around you. some people call this awareness 'mindfulness', and it can positively change the way you feel about life and how you approach challenges.
+Take notice - be more aware of the present moment, including your feelings and thoughts, your body and the world around you.
+Some people call this awareness 'mindfulness', and it can positively change the way you feel about life and how you approach challenges.